morphatic/isat-portfolio/teaching/teaching_narrative.md

 system](/teaching/courseware.md) \(LMS\) I am developing called Code4YourLife.
 I have reviewed articles for journals and conferences related to information systems and computing education such as the Journal of Information Systems Education and Computers & Education.
-I have [taught in a number of different types of classes, contexts and formats including lecture courses](/teaching/contexts.md), lab courses, discussion sections, independent studies, international programs \(SERM\), and through the development of a summer study abroad program to Japan.
+I have [taught in a number of different types of classes, contexts and formats](/teaching/contexts.md) including lecture courses, lab courses, discussion sections, independent studies, international programs \(SERM\), and through the development of a summer study abroad program to Japan.
 I have spent a great deal of time discussing effective pedagogy as a member of team-teaching teams and through one-on-one conversations colleagues